-Limeade, Green Apple, Watermelon Spark, Grape Spark, Fruit Punch Spark, Pink Lemonade Spark, Mango Strawberry Spark and Mandarin Orange Spark.
-All these flavors contain the same amount of caffeine content, 120 mgs per serving actually.
+Flavors include: Limeade, Green Apple, Watermelon Spark, Grape Spark, Fruit Punch Spark, Pink Lemonade Spark, Mango Strawberry Spark and Mandarin Orange Spark.
+All these flavors contain the same amount of caffeine – 120 mgs per serving.

-- The drink has not artificial sugar compared to most energy drinks in the market.
+- The drink has no artificial sugar and most energy drinks on the market do.

-- You are guaranteed of getting many vitamins; vitamin B, vitamin C, niacin and riboflavin.
+- You are guaranteed to get a variety of vitamins such as vitamin B, vitamin C, niacin and riboflavin.

 - May not work for everyone.